Fantasy baseball daily notes for June 30

 Pitchers to stream

 Mike Montgomery (L), 25 percent ownership in ESPN leagues, Chicago Cubs at Cincinnati Reds: Montgomery's conversion to starting has gone swimmingly, though beware his 2.50 ERA is artificially deflated as evidenced by a 3.64 FIP and 4.25 xFIP.
 Still, in today's landscape, those numbers are acceptable for a streamer, especially one in a favorable spot.
 The Great American Ball Park has a reputation as a hitter's haven.
 However, while it certainly inflates power, it plays around neutral for runs.
-This aligns perfectly worth Montgomery's extreme groundball tendencies.
+This aligns perfectly with Montgomery's extreme ground ball tendencies.
 Further, the Reds are the least patient team in the league with a lefty on the hill.

 Mike Foltynewicz (R), 18 percent, Atlanta Braves at Oakland Athletics: Maybe I'm wrong, but it seems like Foltynewicz is always on the docket when it's my turn to write.
-The thing is, recommending the 25-year old right-hander continues to pay off, as he's had a solid outing in 10 of his 13 efforts.
-One of the poor games was against the Nationals, where he wouldn't have been suggested.
+The thing is, recommending the 25-year-old right-hander continues to pay off, as he's had a solid outing in 10 of his 13 efforts.
+One of the poor games was against the Nationals, against whom he wouldn't have been suggested.
 There's no issue going to the well again as Foltynewicz takes on the Athletics in one of the best pitching venues in the game.
 Despite the Oakland Coliseum depressing strikeouts, A's bats have whiffed at an elevated 25 percent pace with a righty on the hill.

 Sam Gaviglio (R), 4 percent, Seattle Mariners at Los Angeles Angels: Gaviglio has been a welcome addition to the Mariners staff, stepping up while some veterans were and are disabled.
-He's not flashy, in fact he's skills are pedestrian, but in the right scenario, he can be a fantasy asset.
-This is such as occasion as he'll take the hill against a weak Angels offense in power-suppressing Angels Stadium.
+He's not flashy -- in fact, his skills are pedestrian.
+But in the right scenario, he can be a fantasy asset.
+This is such an occasion as he'll take the hill against a weak Angels offense in power-suppressing Angel Stadium.

 Austin Bibens-Dirkx (R), 3 percent, Texas Rangers at Chicago White Sox: Bibens-Dirkx is one of the feel-good stories of the first half.
-The career minor-leaguer made his MLB debut at the ripe age of 32.
-He's tossed seven innings in two of his last three starts, a pair of road tilts against the prolific Yankees and Nationals.
-He doesn't miss many bats, but doesn't beat himself with walks.
+The career minor leaguer made his MLB debut at the ripe age of 32.
+He's tossed seven innings in two of his past three starts, a pair of road tilts against the prolific Yankees and Nationals.
+He doesn't miss many bats, but he doesn't beat himself with walks.
 In most cases, Bibens-Dirkx would be too risky.
 However, facing one of the league's worse clubs against right-handers, he's worth a shot, especially if you're chasing late-week wins.

 Pitcher to avoid